List of San Diego Padres owners and executives

 The San Diego Padres are an American professional baseball team based in San Diego.
 The Padres compete in Major League Baseball (MLB) as a member club of the National League (NL) West Division.
 This list consists of the owners, general managers (GMs) and other executives of the Padres.
 The GM controls player transactions, hires the manager and coaching staff, and negotiates with players and agents regarding contracts.

 Owners

-The Padres have had eight primary owners in team history.
+The Padres have had nine primary owners in team history.